310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kuro %}
-Hrmm… This’ll be pretty tricky to accomplish.
+Hmm… This’ll be pretty tricky to accomplish.

-There’re a lot of students in this school, especially if you count the other courses.
-We’re gettin’ nowhere until we shorten our list of suspects.
+There’s a lotta students in this school, especially if you count the other courses.
+We’re gettin’ nowhere 'til we shorten our list of suspects.

 We aren’t even sure they *are* a student of this school, either.
 We just think there’s a good chance they are.
 {% endbubble %}